usnistgov/800-63-3/sp800-63c/sec9_privacy.md

 #### 9.5. <a name="blinding"></a>Blinding in Proxied Federation

 While some proxy structures (typically those that exist primarily to simplify integration) MAY offer no additional subscriber privacy protection, others offer varying levels of privacy to the subscriber through a range of blinding technologies.
 Privacy policies may dictate appropriate use by the IdP, RP, and the federation proxy, but technical means such as blinding can increase effectiveness of these policies by making the data more difficult to obtain.
 It should also be noted that as the level of blinding increases, the technical and operational implementation complexity may as well.
-Note that even with the use of blinding technologies, it may still be possible for a blinded party to infer protected subscriber information through released attribute data or metadata such as analysis of timestamps, attribute bundle sizes, or attribute signer information.
-The IdP could consider additional privacy-enhancing approaches to reduce the risk of revealing identifying information of the parties within the federation.
+It may still be possible for a blinded party to infer protected subscriber information through released attribute data or metadata such as analysis of timestamps, attribute bundle sizes, or attribute signer information.
+The IdP could consider additional privacy-enhancing approaches to reduce the risk of revealing identifying information of the entities participating in the federation.

 The following table illustrates a spectrum of blinding implementations used in proxied federation.
 This table is intended to be illustrative, and is neither comprehensive nor technology-specific.